tfjmp/website/content/home/phd.md

 * You must apply [online](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/phd-computer-science).
 * Do check the [application deadline](https://www.cs.ubc.ca/students/grad/admissions) on UBC’s website.
 * The department starts processing applications in January for the next academic year.
-* Students are admitted by the department, not by individual faculty members.
+* Students are admitted by the department, not by individual faculty member.
 * Master and PhD applications are reviewed by the same committee.
 The [PhD track](https://www.cs.ubc.ca/students/grad/prospective-grads/grad-programs/phd-track-msc-program) is ideal for candidates who ultimately want to do a PhD, but do not feel ready yet.
 * Even if you are well fitted for my group, I cannot guarantee admission.